VoltaicHQ/Progress-Sheet-Updater/README.md

 ## Usage:

-Once the program is running it will look through the recently exported statistics and update your Benchmark Scores if any Highscores were achieved
-In the future it will also update the average tab
+After setting everything up correctly you can let the program run in the background while you play Kovaaks's.
+It will detect if you played a Sparky Benchmark and automatically update your Progress Sheet.
+If you want you can open the console window on a second monitor and it will give you feedback on what has changed.
+You can also just open your Progress Sheet and it will update in real time.
 If you want to exit the program press Ctrl+C

 ## Troubleshooting:

 If you mistyped the path to your stats folder the program will not run, so delete the "path.txt" and start the program again
-If your "spreadsheetid.txt" is empty the program will also stop, so make sure you paste the id in
+If your "spreadsheetlink.txt" is empty the program will also stop, so make sure you paste the link in
-If the Spreadsheetid in your "Spreadsheetid.txt" is wrong the program will stop, so make sure it is correct
+If the link in your "Spreadsheetlink.txt" is wrong the program will stop, so make sure it is correct

 If you need help and the Troubleshooting is not working dm Yondaime#1370 on the [Sparky Discord](https://discord.gg/sparky)